jimmyklein4/Pill-Reminder/README.md

 # PillPal

 We have all heard of apps to remind people to take pills.
-But what if there was a bill bottle that would serve as the reminder?
+But what if there was a pill bottle that would serve as the reminder?

 Pill pal does just that!